Styles Hutchins: Public life

 He served as a state judge in South Carolina, but returned to Georgia after the Democrats regained power in South Carolina.

 In 1878, after a lengthy struggle, he became the first African American member of Georgia's bar association.
 He subsequently became the first African American to argue a case in a Georgia court.

 After moving to Chattanooga in 1881, he established a law practice there.
 Hutchins and his partner Noah W. Parden handled a substantial portion of all criminal cases involving black people in southern Tennessee and represented almost two-thirds of Black Chattanoogans accused of stealing, fighting, loitering and assault.
 The firm also represented murderers and business owners and handled real estate transactions.
 Being lawyers, Hutchins and Parden were highly respected members of Chattanooga's Black community.

 He was elected to the Tennessee House of Representatives as a Republican candidate in 1886, representing Hamilton County from 1887 to 1888.
 Hutchins was the first Black Chattanoogan to hold an elected state office.
 During his time in office, he managed to convince the assembly to overturn a section of the Chattanooga charter that limited voting rights in city elections to those who paid poll taxes.
 He also made an unsuccessful attempt to overturn the convict lease system.

 In 1909, Hutchins and Noah W. Parden filed a habeas corpus petition at the United States Supreme Court on behalf of Ed Johnson, who had been convicted of rape and sentenced to death.
 The two managed to convince the court to issue a stay of execution.
-The night the court issued the order, a lynch mob, abetted by Chattanooga Sherrif John Shipp, murdered Johnson.
+The night the court issued the order, a lynch mob, abetted by Chattanooga Sheriff John Shipp, murdered Johnson.
 Hutchins and his partner urged officials to prosecute the perpetrators.
 While the Court did find the Sheriff and several of the mob members to be guilty of contempt of court in United States v.
 Shipp, they were only given short prison sentences and released early.
 Their actions in defense of Johnson led to Hutchins and Parden being targeted and their law practice being set on fire; both attorneys had to flee town for Oklahoma.